tsinghua-fib-lab/Adaptive-Information-Dynamic-Model/README.md

 The repository contains the source code and the simulated dataset.
 The source code is implemented in Python.

+**Update@20230609**: In response to the Reviewer's valuable suggestion, we add a Docker image to the repository.

 ---

 ## System requirements